From Internet Shenanigans to Strategic Tradecraft

 - Set up digital traps just to see if people would fall for them.

-If this resonates with you, check out these programs, communities, and resources to see how your skills can be applied to real-world security challenges:
+Then you already have the core skills needed to secure the systems that matter.
+Cybersecurity, intelligence, and critical infrastructure security need unconventional minds.
+If you ever thought about applying these skills for good, now is the time.
+If this resonates with you, check out these programs, communities, and resources in the next section to see how your skills can be applied to real-world security challenges:

 Getting Started in Cybersecurity and Psychological Operations

-Cybersecurity Certifications & Training:
+Cybersecurity Certifications & Training

-- SANS CyberTalent Programs – Great for unconventional minds looking to break into cybersecurity.
+- SANS CyberTalent Programs: Great for unconventional minds looking to break into cybersecurity.

-- TryHackMe & Hack The Box – Gamified cybersecurity learning.
+- TryHackMe & Hack The Box: Gamified cybersecurity learning.

-Psychological Warfare & Information Security Resources:
+Psychological Warfare & Information Security Resources

-- “The Science of Influence” – Kevin Hogan (Deep dive into human manipulation).
+- The Science of Influence, Kevin Hogan: Deep dive into human manipulation.

-- “Weapons of Mass Persuasion” – Paul Adams (How psychological tactics shape behavior).
+- Weapons of Mass Persuasion, Paul Adams: How psychological tactics shape behavior.

-Communities & Forums to Connect With Others in the Field:
+Communities & Forums to Connect with Others in the Field:

-- Def Con Groups – Local hacker meetups around the world.
+- Def Con Groups: Local hacker meetups around the world.

-- The Social Engineering Community – Resources on ethical social engineering & security.
+- The Social Engineering Community: Resources on ethical social engineering & security.

 If you’ve ever thought about using your skills for something bigger, these are the places to start.
-You’re not just “good at internet stuff”—you might be exactly the kind of person who can make a difference.
+You’re not just “good at Internet stuff.”
+You might be exactly the kind of person who can make a difference.

 Shadow Wars

-A lot of people might find the cybersecurity and information warfare world to be a little creepy sometimes, but I think that’s because they don’t actually understand what some of it is used for.
+The average person might find the cybersecurity and information warfare world to be a little creepy sometimes, but I think that’s because they don’t actually understand what some of it is used for.
 Although there are legitimate concerns about misuse of technology, the tech is already out there.
 It’s just like firearms or any other defensive or offensive weapon or tool.
 In the hands of the good guys, they are good tools.
 PsyOps are the same: another tool that can be used for good.

 Ghosts in the Machine

 A compelling example are the artistic and impactful psychological warfare recruitment videos created by The U.S. Army’s 4th Psychological Operations Group.
-This compelling content to attract potential recruits includes the notable example of a video titled Ghosts in the Machine 2, released in May 2022.
+This content was created to attract potential recruits and includes the notable example of a video titled Ghosts in the Machine 2, released in May 2022.
 This video stands out for its eerie and suspenseful presentation, resembling a psychological thriller.
 It combines historical footage, cryptic messages, and a haunting soundtrack to immerse viewers into the world of psychological operations.
 The video’s unique approach has garnered significant attention and sparked discussions about its artistic and strategic merits.
 Learn more about it at armytimes.com.

 The creative force behind this video aimed to encapsulate the essence of PSYOP missions.
 Colonel Chris Stangle, commander of the 4th PSYOP Group, mentioned that the intent was to convey the experience of their craft’s success, drawing inspiration from classic suspense techniques.
 Learn more at taskandpurpose.com.

 This video exemplifies how modern military recruitment efforts are evolving, utilizing sophisticated media to engage and attract individuals with the unique skill sets required for psychological and technological operations.
+These formal operations have certainly come a long way since innocuous Internet pranks became psychological warfare.

 There is Nothing to Fear but Fear Itself